Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 Who Started Younique MLM?

-Younique was founded by sibling tandem Derek Maxfield and Melanie Huscroft with a desire to make it a mission-driven business that would help survivors of childhood sexual and physical violence find healing and hope.
+Younique was founded by sibling duo Derek Maxfield and Melanie Huscroft.
+Their mission was to create a business that would assist survivors of childhood sexual and physical violence in finding healing and hope.

 Younique MLM Creators

-Derek’s interest is to give a simplified digital experience in a typical sales atmosphere.
-As opposed to a traditional house party setup, Younique does this via social marketing and digital celebrations.
+His goal was to create a simplified digital experience in a traditional sales environment.
+Unlike the typical house party setup, Younique achieved this through social marketing and digital celebrations.

-Melanie, on the other hand, teamed up with her bro and collaborated to establish a totally brand-new direct marketing experience.
+Melanie, on the other hand, joined forces with her brother to establish a completely new direct marketing experience.

-Younique has benefited from Melanie’s expertise in advertisement, art, advertising and marketing, buying, as well as sales, in addition to her panache for style and also appeal, since its inception.
+Since its inception, Younique has benefited from Melanie’s expertise in advertising, art, marketing, purchasing, and sales, as well as her passion for fashion and beauty.

-Since both Melanie and Derek are real and genuine people, this is the first sign that Younique is not a scam.
-But is their MLM model a pyramid scheme?
+The fact that both Melanie and Derek are real individuals implies that Younique is not a scam.
+However, the question remains: is their MLM model a pyramid scheme?

 Related MLM Review: Shaklee